MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

 ## 6 - Generate the Database Schema
 We need to allow our local computer to connect to Azure to finish setting up our database.
-For this step you'll need to know your local computer's IP Address.
-You can discover that typing `ipconfig` into a command window.
-Copy the IP4 Address for later use.
+For this step you'll need to know your local computer's IP Address, which you can discover [by clicking here](https://whatismyipaddress.com/)

 ### [Azure portal](#tab/azure-portal-schema)